Muhammad ibn al-Hanafiyya: Early life

-Soon after the assassination of the third Rashidun caliph Uthman ibn Affan, Ali was elected to the caliphate in Medina.
-During his caliphate, Ibn al-Hanafiyya accompanied Ali in battles, as his champion and standard-bearer.
-When Ali was assassinated in Kufa in January 661, his eldest son Hasan was elected caliph there, but later abdicated in favor of Mu'awiya I in August 661.
-Hasan died in 669 in Medina, probably poisoned at the instigation of Mu'awiya, who thus paved the way for the succession of his son Yazid I often portrayed by Muslim historians as impious and immoral.
-Hasan was thus succeeded by his younger brother Husayn as the head of Muhammad's family.
-When the Umayyad Marwan and the prophet's widow Aisha prevented the burial of Hasan near his grandfather, Ibn Hanafiyya is said to have convinced Husayn to bury their brother in the Baqi Cemetery.
+After the assassination of the third Rashidun caliph Uthman ibn Affan, Ali was elected as caliph in Medina.
+During his caliphate, Ibn al-Hanafiyya accompanied Ali in his battles, as his champion and standard-bearer.
+When Ali was assassinated at Kufa in January 661, his eldest son Hasan was proclaimed caliph there, but later abdicated in favor of Mu'awiya I in August 661.

+Hasan died in 669 in Medina, poisoned allegedly at the instigation of Mu'awiya, who nominated his own son Yazid I as his successor, often portrayed by Muslim historians as impious and immoral.
+Hasan was thus succeeded by his younger brother Husayn as the head of Banu Hashim.
+When Marwan ibn al-Hakam prevented the burial of Hasan near his grandfather, Ibn al-Hanafiyya is said to have convinced Husayn to bury their brother in the Baqi Cemetery.

 Battle of Karbala

-Upon Mu'awiya's death and Yazid's accession in 680, the latter instructed his governor of Medina to secure Husayn's pledge of allegiance by force.
+Upon Mu'awiya's death and Yazid's accession in 680, the latter instructed his governor of Medina to secure Husayn's pledge of allegiance.
 Husayn immediately left for Mecca to avoid recognizing Yazid as the caliph.
 There Husayn received some letters of support from Kufans, whose intentions were verified by his envoy, Muslim ibn Aqil.
 Among many others, Ibn al-Hanafiyya is said to have warned Husayn not to trust the Kufans, who had betrayed their father Ali and their brother Hasan, suggesting that he should instead stay in Mecca or conceal himself in Yemen.

 Husayn ignored such warnings, saying that he expected to be killed while fighting the tyranny of Yazid.
-On their way to Kufa in 680, Husayn's small caravan was intercepted by the Umayyad army.
-He was killed in the ensuing Battle of Karbala, alongside most of his male relatives and his small retinue, having been surrounded for some days and deprived of the drinking water of the nearby Euphrates River.
-After the battle, the women and children in Husayn's camp were taken prisoner and marched to the Umayyad capital Damascus in Syria.
 The promised Kufan support did not materialize as Ubayd Allah ibn Ziyad, the new governor of Kufa, killed Husayn's envoy and intimidated Kufan tribal chiefs.
+On their way to Kufa in 680, Husayn's small caravan was intercepted by a Kufan army under Ibn Ziyad.
+He was killed in the ensuing Battle of Karbala, alongside most of his male relatives and his small retinue.
+After the battle, the women and children in Husayn's camp were taken prisoner and marched to the Umayyad capital, Damascus.
 Unlike Husayn, the quiescent Ibn al-Hanafiyya is said to have pledged his allegiance to Yazid.